Our Land Overall …..

 In November 2015, he flew over to Oregon, USA to meet Michael Garnier who has a whole business in building tree houses.
 He came back with a whole suitcase of special hinged bolts that he can use on a tree without hacking into the tree.
 He was getting very serious.

 As I said before in a previous post, I had run my own business in Landscape Design and Construction for twenty years, doing very creative individual designer gardens for wealthy residential clients.
-I was more an artist than businessman.
-I thought of a landscape as would a sculptor in a solid medium, but I saw it as a three-dimensional piece of space which people walked through.
-This space changed with time as it grew and changed with the time of day: shadows vs. sun patterns, boulders, colour, plants, trees, earth-forms, solid structures and water.
+I was more an artist than a businessman.
+I thought of a landscape as would a sculptor in a solid medium, but I saw it as a three-dimensional piece of space that people walked through.
+This space changed with time as it grew and changed with the time of day: shadows vs. sun patterns, boulders, colour, plants, trees, earth-forms, solid structures, and water.
 These were the ingredients I used.
 Unknowingly, I was a landscape sculptor.
 Rather an intangible product to sell and run a business with!!
-However, I built a structure for my life: my marriage, family and business from this base.
+However, I built a structure for my life: my marriage, family, and business from this base.

-Anthony has building many things around our house, like the raised garden beds in the Permaculture section of our extensive garden.
+Anthony has built many things around our house, like the raised garden beds in the Permaculture section of our extensive garden.
 See the Post 7: Permaculture Garden Room.
-Then he he started building on the car shed.
-He said to us he would like build a man cave where we had parked the car ….. could we park the car on the other side?
+Then he started building on the car shed.
+He said to us he would like to build a man cave where we had parked the car ….. could we park the car on the other side?
 A man cave is where he & I can build things together.
 Then Harriet waded in ….. she wanted a place to do some art.
-It has now become an art house …. no gender is apparent.
+It has now become an art-house …. no gender is apparent.